-UK retailer BHS has gone into administration after talks failed to secure a rescue package – its debts topped ?1.3bn and left 11,000 jobs at risk.
+UK retailer BHS has gone into administration after talks failed to secure a?rescue package ? its debts topped ?1.3bn and left 11,000 jobs at risk.

 “This has awful echoes of the demise of Woolworths,” said Nick Hood, business risk advisor at Opus, an insolvency practice.
 “It’s a disaster.”
 Meanwhile, 49 per cent of Argos’ sales came through its online market.
 Put together, it indicates that high street performance is continuing to decline, despite the increased cost of running these stores.?Both stores also have one more thing in common: an appearance in the Forum of Private Business?s “Hall of Shame” ? which has revealed the firms with bad business practices in the supply chain for over a decade.
 This, the Forum of Private Business said, was due to both having been prepared to pressurise suppliers and cut costs as a means of survival, rather than innovating, reinventing and growing.?
 Argos entered the Hall of Shame in 2005 when it insisted suppliers remained silent about its enforced changes to payment terms, saying in a letter: “It goes without saying that all discussions that take place between us are confidential.
 Under no circumstances should any information that is provided to you by us be disclosed by any third party.”
 Read more about high streets:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.